Weakly directed self-avoiding walks: Partially directed bridges via heaps of cycles

 \subsection{Partially directed self-avoiding walks as arbitrary paths}

 As discussed above, it is not straightforward to apply Proposition~\ref{prop:inversion} (or Lemma~\ref{lem:culminating}) to the enumeration of partially directed bridges, because of the self-avoidance condition.
-To circumvent this difficulty, we will first prove that partially directed self-avoiding walks are arbitrary paths on a graph with generalized steps.
+To circumvent this difficulty, we will first prove that partially directed self-avoiding walks are arbitrary paths on a line with large down steps.

 It will be convenient to regard lattice walks as words on the alphabet $\{\NN,\EE,\SS,\WW\}$, and sets of walks as languages.
-We thus use some standard notation from the theory of formal languages.
+We thus use some standard notation from the theory of formal languages~\cite{hopcroft}.
 The length of a word $u$ (the number of letters) is denoted by $|u|$, and the number of occurrences of the letter $a$ in $u$ is $|u|_a$.
 For two languages $\cL$ and $\cL'$, \begin{itemize} \item $\cL+\cL'$ denotes the union of $\cL$ and $\cL'$; \item $\cL\cL'$ denotes the language formed of all concatenations of a word of $\cL$ with a word of $\cL'$; \item $\cL^*$ denotes the language formed of all sequences of words of $\cL$; \item $\cL^+$ denotes the language formed of all \emph{nonempty} sequences of words of $\cL$. \end{itemize} Finally, for any letter $a$, we denote by $a$ the \emm elementary, language $\{a\}$.
 A \emm regular expression, is any expression obtained from elementary languages using the sum, product, star and plus operators.
 It is \emph{unambiguous} if every word of the corresponding language has a unique factorization compatible with the expression.
+To take a simple example, the expressions $(\NN+\EE)^*$ and $(\NN+\WW)^*$ are unambiguous expressions describing \NN\EE- and \NN\WW-walks respectively.
+However, the expression $(\NN+\EE)^* + (\NN+\WW)^*$ is ambiguous, as every \NN-walk is matched twice.
 Unambiguous regular expressions translate directly into enumerative results.

 Let us say that a \NN\EE\SS-walk is \emph{proper} if it neither begins nor ends with a \SS\ step.
 All \NN\EE\SS-pseudo-bridges are proper, whether in the horizontal or diagonal model.
 The following lemma explains how to see proper \NN\EE\SS-walks as sequences of generalized steps.